 In 2012, a consortium of interested public sector partners within East Sussex combined to develop a joint infrastructure and associated services to build a single ‘Public Sector Network’ within East Sussex for all partner organisations to share.

 The resulting partnership became known as ‘The Link’.
 The Link enabled savings for all organisations involved, through sharing of costs, removal of duplication and enabling collaborative sharing of building assets.
-The Link services have been consumed by the founding organisations since 2012, with the venture proving to be successful for all members involved.
-Customers of The Link include local government, education, healthcare and blue light services.
+The Link services were consumed by the founding organisations since 2012, with the venture proving to be successful for all members involved.
+Customers of The Link included local government, education, healthcare and blue light services.